 How to clean your solar panels

-If on the other hand, your panelling requires a little more cleaning due to a build-up of dirt, grease, and/or bird droppings, then a bucket of warm soapy water and a squeegee or sponge on the end of a large pole will do the trick.
-Once you’ve carefully given them a good scrub, then remove any remaining soap particles with a hose.
+If on the other hand, your panelling requires a little more cleaning due to a build-up of dirt, grease, and/or bird droppings, then a bucket of warm water and a squeegee or sponge on the end of a large pole will do the trick.
+Do not use hard bristled brushes or you risk scratching the surface of the panels and causing serious damage.
+Avoid using soap or detergents, they’ll leave streaks and marks, much like they would if used for cleaning windows.
+For really stubborn marks from bird poo or grease, try spot cleaning with some isopropyl alcohol.
+Once you’ve carefully given them a good scrub, then remove any remaining particles with a hose.

-Most solar panels are easily reached with a ladder, but if yours are exceptionally high or you don’t fancy climbing a ladder what can you do then?
+Most solar panels are easily reached with a ladder, but if yours are exceptionally high or you don’t fancy climbing a ladder or mixing heights and water hazards, what can you do then?

 The best thing is to leave it to the solar professionals.
-A quick look through the local phone book or the internet will bring about an abundance of companies who can maintain and do a solar panel cleaning so you really have no excuses for not keeping your panelling in tip-top condition.
+A quick look online will find companies who can maintain panels and provide a solar panel cleaning service so you really have no excuses for not keeping your panelling in tip-top condition.

-Here at Static Electrics we’ve been designing, fitting, and maintaining solar systems for many years so if you have any solar panel issues, or simply need advice, then why not give us a ring on 0488 848 940 and talk to our friendly and experienced team who can help.
+Here at Static Electrics we’ve been installing, troubleshooting and maintaining solar systems for many years so if you have any solar panel issues, or simply need advice, then give us a call and talk to our friendly and experienced team who can help.